SamuelSun2000/safe_CU/proposal.md

 ## Members

 -   Haochen Sun ( hs3393 )
+-   Yuanhao Zhang ( yz4436 )

 ## Motivation and intention

-Studying at Columbia University, except enjoying fascinating school life, we should always concern about the safety problem.
-Frequent email alert, Citizen app popping up, and terrifying news, they are all reminding us that there are many underlying unsafe factors around us.
+Studying at Columbia University, except enjoying fascinating school life, we should always be concerned about the safety problem.
+Frequent email alerts, Citizen apps popping up, and terrifying news, they are all reminding us that there are many underlying unsafe factors around us.
-Although New York government have made a public crime map at
+The New York government has made a public crime map at
-<https://maps.nyc.gov/crime/>. the information in it, however, is way
+<https://maps.nyc.gov/crime/>.
+The information in it, however, is way
-too much redundant for a student as we are more concerned about the safety condition around our campus and our places of residence.
-Luckily, NYPD have posted the up-to-date dataset includes all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department, and it includes more information that we are interested in, for example, the time of occurrence of the complaint, the victim’s statistic.
+too redundant for a student as we are more concerned about the safety conditions around our campus and our places of residence.
+Luckily, NYPD has posted the up-to-date dataset that includes all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department, and it includes more information that we are interested in, for example, the time of occurrence of the complaint, the victim’s statistics.
 After analyzing the dataset, we can have a more comprehensive understanding about the crimes around us.
 Finally, we want to draw a fine map locating the crime incidents around our campus, informing us what time may be more dangerous and we can avoid activities at that time.
-Finally, we want this result can help all the staffs and students in Columbia University have an opportunity to evaluate the risk, avoid the danger, and enjoy a safer campus life.
+We also want this result to help all the staff and students in Columbia University have an opportunity to evaluate the risk, avoid the danger, and allow them to access crime rates in the areas they care about to keep themselves safe.

 ## Anticipated data sources